antonovdmitriy/veta/README.md

-# Mind Palace
+# Veta

-**Mind Palace** is an iOS app for effective learning and retention of knowledge from your GitHub markdown notes.
+**Veta** is an iOS app for effective learning and retention of knowledge from your GitHub markdown notes.

-## Why Mind Palace?
+## Why Veta?

 Do you store your study notes, learning materials, or technical documentation in markdown files on GitHub?
-Mind Palace transforms these notes into interactive study cards using spaced repetition algorithm.
+Veta transforms these notes into interactive study cards using spaced repetition algorithm.

 **The Problem:** Notes are stored in repositories but aren't reviewed systematically — knowledge fades away.

-**The Solution:** Mind Palace automatically breaks down your markdown documents into sections, tracks your learning progress for each section, and reminds you to review at the optimal time for long-term retention.
+**The Solution:** Veta automatically breaks down your markdown documents into sections, tracks your learning progress for each section, and reminds you to review at the optimal time for long-term retention.

 **Who is it for:**
 - 🎓 Students learning new topics